• Templates

 Understand that Enough is Enough

-Matt Scott, the owner of Termite Survey, mentions explicitly the mistake of going overboard: "Entrepreneurs tend to deviate from the traditional 8 to 5 working day, and international ease of access through emails and Skype makes having a 24-hour working day more than easy.
+Matt Scott, the owner of Termite Survey, mentions explicitly the mistake of going overboard: “Entrepreneurs tend to deviate from the traditional 8 to 5 working day, and international ease of access through emails and Skype makes having a 24-hour working day more than easy.
 But understanding when enough is enough is crucial.
-Set yourself a practical leave date, and commit to it most days of the week.
+Decide on a definitive end of day time and commit to it most days of the week.
 Avoid responding to emails after 8 pm, or starting work on Sundays.
-When you give yourself some relaxation, you'll feel more relaxed and more efficient."
+When you give yourself some relaxation, you'll feel more relaxed and more efficient.”

 How-to-focus-quote-5